Traveler's Guide for Air Travel

 Two weeksbefore your departure, you will receive the following documents by email:

-- The airline ticket(s) (if purchased with Vélo Québec Voyages);
+- Airline ticket(s) (if purchased through Vélo Québec Voyages);

-- The contact details of the hotels where you will be staying, including information on bicycle storage and luggage storage;
+- The contact information for the hotels where you will be staying, including instructions for bike storage and luggage storage;

 - Information regarding the transport of your luggage and your transfer from a stopover city, if applicable;

-- A document containing information about tourist offices, bike shops, and the emergency phone number for Vélo Québec Voyages;
+- A document containing information on tourist offices, bike shops, and the emergency phone number for Vélo Québec Voyages;

 48 hoursbefore your departure, you will receive the following documents by email: